Start location: A99, south of Ulbster (ND 320 405)

 Back to Search

-Newsflash (27th May 2017): today BBC Radio Scotland's Out of Doors programme included a fascinating interview (51min-1h1min) with Davy Nicholson about the history of the Whaligoe Steps.
-It's well worth a listen, but be quick, it's only available online until 25th June 2017.
+Newsflash (30th December 2017): today's BBC Radio Scotland's Out of Doors programme about the North Coast 500 includes a fascinating interview (11-19min) with Davy Nicholson about the history of the Whaligoe Steps.
+It's well worth a listen, but be quick, it's only available online until 28th January 2018.

 On the A99 south of Ulbster, opposite a turning signposted Cairn of Get, is a small road that leads past the single story cottages of Whaligoe to a small car parking area.
 The way to the top of the steps leads past the west and south sides of the Square of Whaligoe.
 The steps are not suited for young children or those who are unsteady on their feet.
 Dogs are not recommended.